quicwg/base-drafts/draft-ietf-quic-tls.md

 in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.

-Endpoints MAY limit the number of keys they retain to two sets for removing packet protection.
+While only one send key is used at a time, an endpoint SHOULD retain at least two receive keys during key update so that it can unprotect packets arriving out-of-order.

-An endpoint can detect which keys to use by tracking the lowest packet number among the packets received with the currently active key phase.
-If a packet is received that has a different KEY_PHASE bit and a lower packet number than this value, the endpoint uses the old keys for unprotecting the packet, if these keys are still available.
-If the packet has a higher packet number, the endpoint installs the updated keys.
+An endpoint can detect which receive key to use by tracking the lowest packet number among the packets received with the currently active key phase.
+If a packet is received that has a different KEY_PHASE bit and a lower packet number than this value, the endpoint uses the old receive keys for unprotecting the packet, if these keys are still available.
+If the packet has a higher packet number, the endpoint installs the updated recieve keys.

 Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly reordered.
 Therefore, an endpoint SHOULD NOT initiate